twinforces/datarepublican/990tools/docs/grok.md

 - `990tools/models/`: Dataclass definitions
 - `990tools/docs/`: Documentation
 - `990tools/test_xmls/`: Test XML files
+- `/Volumes/Data/final`: Location of irs990.duckdb the live database with real data.
+- `/Volumes/Data/irs_zips/`: Location of the irs zip files
+- Other directories are defined in ./990tools/constants.py but not applicable at the moment.

 ### **Key Files**
 - `database_operations.py`: Database interaction layer